luc-github/ESP3D/README.md

 :+1:Thanks
 * to @disneysw for bringing this module idea
 * to @lkarlslund for suggestion about independent reset using GPIO2
+* to Roy Cortes from http://www.panucatt.com for supporting and pushing me implementing great features
 * to all contributors, feedbacks owners and donations.

 Every support is welcome: [<img src="https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG_global.gif" border="0" alt="PayPal – The safer, easier way to pay online.">](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=Y8FFE7NA4LJWQ)